 Abstract

 In response to central nervous system (CNS) injury, tissue resident immune cells such as microglia and circulating systemic neutrophils are often first responders.
 The degree to which these cells interact in response to CNS damage is poorly understood, and even less so, in the neural retina which poses a challenge for high resolution imaging in vivo.
 In this study, we deploy fluorescence adaptive optics scanning light ophthalmoscopy (AOSLO) to study fluorescent microglia and neutrophils in mice.
 We simultaneously track immune cell dynamics using label-free phase-contrast AOSLO at micron-level resolution.
 Retinal lesions were induced with 488 nm light focused onto photoreceptor (PR) outer segments.
 These lesions focally ablated PRs, with minimal collateral damage to cells above and below the plane of focus.
 We used in vivo (AOSLO, SLO and OCT) imaging to reveal the natural history of the microglial and neutrophil response from minutes-to-months after injury.
 While microglia showed dynamic and progressive immune response with cells migrating into the injury locus within 1-day after injury, neutrophils were not recruited despite close proximity to vessels carrying neutrophils only microns away.
 Post-mortem confocal microscopy confirmed in vivo findings.
-This work illustrates that microglial activation does not recruit neutrophils in response to acute, focal loss of photoreceptors, a condition encountered in many retinal diseases.
+This work illustrates that microglial activation does not recruit neutrophils in response to acute, focal loss of PRs, a condition encountered in many retinal diseases.

 Introduction

-As this work is in its early inception, we focus on one of many immune cell interactions, the interplay of two critical first responders to injury: neutrophils and microglia.
-To begin unraveling the complexities in this response, we examine the innate immune response to a deep retinal laser ablation model.
-Using AOSLO, we track and characterize the spatial, axial and temporal changes in microglia, neutrophils and retinal structure within hours, days and months after acute laser exposure.
+Here, we ask the question: “To what extent do microglia/neutrophils respond to acute neural loss in the retina?”
+To begin unraveling the complexities in this response, we deploy a deep retinal laser ablation model.
+Using AOSLO, we track and characterize the changes in microglia, neutrophils and retinal structure within hours, days and months after acute laser exposure.

 Methods